wekuume/wekuume-content/en/topics/tool-11-signal/0-get-started/3-learn.md

 In some countries, an encryption app such as Signal may attract attention, be illegal or subject to legal constraints.
 <br>
 # Installation guide
 Before starting to use Signal, you must download it.
-Review [the installation guide](topics/tool-2-signal/0-getting-started/4-1-howto-install.md) to learn how to do so.
+Review **the installation guide** lesson to learn how to do so.
 <br>
 # Requirements
-To determine whether your phone meets the requirements to use Signal, visit the project [homepage](www.whispersystems.org)
+To determine whether your phone meets the requirements to use Signal, visit the project [homepage](http://www.whispersystems.org)
 <br>
 # Android versions
 In it's current form, Signal requires Android 2.3 and up.
 Signal is compatible with GNU Linux, Mac OS, Android, iOS and other Microsoft Windows Compatible Programs.